NHS Varicose Vein Treatment

 Conditions not normally funded by the NHS

 Thread veins are not treated on the NHS, as they are considered a cosmetic condition.
 If thread veins are a concern, you can read more about assessment and treatment options on our thread vein removal page.
+Varicose eczema is recommended to be managed with creams rather than surgery.

-What happens if you meet NHS criteria
+What happens if I don’t meet the NHS criteria?

 📩 Email Us